-Of these embroidered artworks, the embroidered arazzi which are word squares are regarded as the most intensely vivid Conceptual art that catches one’s eyes.
+Of these embroidered artworks, arazzi, which are word squares, are regarded as the most intensely vivid conceptual art that catches one’s eyes.
 Incorporating a grid-like mosaic of block letters whose meanings were often hard to decipher was the artist’s way of contrasting order and disorder.
 While the design was Boetti’s own, he, however, gave free rein for the embroiderers in choosing the colors to use.
-These were made in the 1980s and 1990s and often combined Italian and Persian texts and contrasted the geometric vs. the flowing patterns that formed sayings, poems, titles and the artist’s name as well as his collaborator’s home cities.
+These were made in the 1980s and 1990s and often combined Italian and Persian texts and contrasted the geometric vs. the flowing patterns that formed sayings, poems, titles, the artist’s name and his collaborator’s home cities.

 Persian, Farsi & Italian phrases

-The Afghan craftsmen who had fled their country to Pakistan used Persian text and Farsi script to lament about their nostalgic feelings of missing Afghanistan and express anti-Soviet sentiments as well as incorporating some empowering sayings from well-known Afghan poets.
-The smaller embroideries of arazzi however comprised of common Italian phrases arranged to fill a square grid.
-Such phrases included ‘II silenzio e d’oro’ which translates to ‘silence is golden’ and ‘Fuso Ma Non Confuso’ (melted but not confused), among others.
+The Afghan craftsmen who had fled their country to Pakistan used Persian text and Farsi script to lament about their nostalgic feelings of missing Afghanistan and express anti-Soviet sentiments and incorporated empowering sayings from well-known Afghan poets.
+However, the smaller embroideries of arazzi comprised common Italian phrases arranged to fill a square grid.
+Such phrases included ‘II silenzio e d’oro’, which translates to ‘silence is golden’ and ‘Fuso Ma Non Confuso’ (melted but not confused), among others.

 The meaning of the tapestries

-Besides the arazzi artworks, Boetti also employed the expertise of embroiderers in creating earlier work such as square tapestries featuring embroidered flowers and dates of which one was Boetti’s 100th birthday and the other, a death prediction date (July 11, 2023).
-Other embroidered art included the map series such as one tapestry that filled continent areas with national flags as a representation of fragile global politics.
-He considered the embroidered maps to represent ‘supreme beauty’ and also was a way of making the basic idea of the world map and the individual countries’ existing flags combine in an artistic concept that illustrated individuality and patriotism.
-Such was the thought process of this great Conceptual artist
+Besides the arazzi artworks, Boetti also employed the expertise of embroiderers in creating earlier work such as square tapestries featuring embroidered flowers and dates, of which one was Boetti’s 100th birthday and the other, a death prediction date (July 11, 2023).
+Other embroidered art included the map series, such as one tapestry that filled continent areas with national flags to represent fragile global politics.
+He considered the embroidered maps to represent ‘supreme beauty’.
+It was also a way of making the basic idea of the world map and the individual countries’ existing flags combine in an artistic concept that illustrated individuality and patriotism.
+Such was the thought process of this great Conceptual artist.